technobly/NeoPixel-KnightRider/README.md

 ## Instructions
 1. Install [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel)
 2. Connect the NeoPixel to ground and power.
 Power requirements here: [AdaFruit NeoPixel](http://www.adafruit.com/products/1426)
-3. Connect NeoPixel to a Analog Input #5 of the Arduino (digital or analog pins are ok, just make sure you change the pin definition if you want to use something else).
+3. Connect the NeoPixel DIN to Analog Input #5 of the Arduino (we are using this A5 pin as a digital output).
 A5 is nice because it's on the same side of the Arduino as the 5V and GND connections.
 Connect NeoPixel ground to the ground of the Arduino (if not done already).
+[Reference image](http://i.imgur.com/Wj2UWJF.jpg)
 4. Upload NeoPixel-KnightRider sketch to the board and run it.
 You'll see a collection of demos, the first one is the default Knight Rider display ;-)

 ## Credit